-LASC- Constitutions ; Human Behavior and Social Processes; United States and Its Role in the World The development of the U.S. Constitution since 1865.
-Offered every 2 years.
-3 credits.
+LASC - Constitutions; Human Behavior and Social Processes; United States and Its Role in the World

+The development of the U.S. Constitution since 1865.

 HI 221 African-American History I

 The people of African descent from the emergence of the slave trade to the Civil War, focusing on race, gender, and power.